Rharhabe

 The Rharhabe House is the second senior house (Right Hand House) of the Xhosa Kingdom.
 Its royal palace is in the former Ciskei and its counterpart in the former Transkei is the Gcaleka, which is the great house of Phalo.

-The Rharhabe house was founded by Xhosa warrior Rarabe, who was the older brother of Gcaleka ka Phalo.
+The Rharhabe house was founded by Xhosa warrior Rharhabe, who was the older brother of Gcaleka ka Phalo.

 History of the Rharhabe

 The Xhosa royal blood line stretches from King Xhosa, who fathered Malangana, who fathered Nkosiyamntu, who fathered Tshawe, who fathered Ngcwangu, who fathered Sikhomo, who fathered Togu, who fathered Ngconde, who fathered Tshiwo, who fathered Phalo.

 The reason the Xhosa nation is governed by two houses can be traced to the time of King Phalo, who had both his intended wives arriving on the same day for their wedding, as he had already paid lobola for one from the Mpondo royal family, and for one from the Thembu royal family.
 In Xhosa tradition, the first wife, as declared on arrival, would be the one whose sons would be heirs to the throne.
 This situation caused a great dilemma and a great outcry – some called this the ancestors' punishment – because a first wife could not be declared.
 As the two young princesses were of equal status, by choosing one as the Great Wife, King Phalo stood to offend the father of the other.
-This dilemma was solved by an wise old man called Majeke, who said: "What is greater than the head of the king, and what is stronger than his right hand?
+This dilemma was solved by a wise old man called Majeke, who said: "What is greater than the head of the king, and what is stronger than his right hand?
 Let the one be the head wife and the other the wife of the right hand".

 So a secondary yet autonomous house was then created, being the Right Hand House.
 The Mpondo princess was chosen as his Great Wife and the Thembu princess as his Right Hand Wife.
 So there was a Right Hand House and the Great House.

 Phalo had two sons, Rharhabe, the eldest son born from his Right Hand House and Gcaleka, born from the Great House.

 Rharhabe was by birth older than Gcaleka having been born around 1722, with Gcaleka born in 1730.
 Rharhabe displayed signs of bravery and wisdom from a very young age, traits which made him by far the superior of Phalo's sons.
 This caused great friction between the brothers, as Gcaleka feared that his brother with his popularity may one day seek to claim the throne for himself.
 After Gcaleka had reached manhood, conflict arose when Gcaleka tried to usurp the throne from his father but failed.